10. How to Find the Hero Angle for Food Photography

 The best food photography for your food blog is the one that tells your food story.
 Being consistent in branding and image quality is key.
 Make sure your images are well exposed and capture a range of angles that show off the food in its best light.

 Choose neutral props when building your collection.
-This way, you can use them over and over and always colour correct your images.
+This way, you can use them over and over and always color correct your images.